UltraMessaging/um_perf/README.md

 Each topic is handled by its own Store process.
 The subscriber receives from all three topics.

-Note that inter-topic messages ordering is not guaranteed.
+Note that inter-topic message ordering is not guaranteed.

 Here are the results from the full test suite: